Jbeardsley8/markdown-editor/README.md

 * **Styling:** All CSS lives in the `<style>` block at the top of `index.html`.
 Adjust variables under `:root` for easy theme tweaks.
 * **Markdown Parser:** Uses [markdown-it](https://github.com/markdown-it/markdown-it).
 You can enable plugins by editing the initialization in the `<script>` section.
 * **Formatter:** Powered by [Prettier](https://prettier.io/).
 To adjust formatting rules, modify the options passed in the `formatBtn` click handler.

-## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and share!